Symbol calculus of square-integrable operator-valued maps: Square-integrable operator-valued maps

-In order to explain that phenomenon, we will obtain a couple of simple results which point out that the square-integrability property of operator-valued maps should be viewed as a kind of irreducibility in the sense of representation theory, that is, it implies the absence of nontrivial invariant subspaces.
+We will now obtain some simple results which point out that the square-integra\-bil\-ity property of operator-valued maps should be viewed as a kind of irreducibility in the sense of representation theory, that is, it implies the absence of nontrivial invariant subspaces.
 It is well known that the assertions of the following proposition are equivalent ways to describe the irreducibility property if the operator set $\pi(\Sigma)$ would be assumed to be closed under operator adjoints.
 As we do not assume that self-adjointness hypothesis, we will prove these assertions separately.

 \begin{proposition} Let $\pi\in\SQ(\mathbb B(\Hc),\mu)$.
 Then the following assertions hold: \begin{enumerate} \item If a closed linear subspace $\Hc_0\subseteq\Hc$ has the property $\pi(\Sigma)\Hc_0\subseteq\Hc_0$, then either $\Hc_0=\{0\}$ or $\Hc_0=\Hc$. \item If the operator $T\in\mathbb B(\Hc)$ has the property $T\pi(s)=\pi(s)T$ for a.e. $s\in\Sigma$, then $T= z 1_{\Hc}$ for some $z\in\CC$. \end{enumerate} \end{proposition}